 - Simple ingredients and they aren’t greasy.

-- Russet or Yukon Gold potatoes – either potato will work fine.
+- Russet potatoes or Yukon Gold potatoes – either potato will work fine.

 - Rosemary sprigs – this fresh herb pairs well with potatoes and can withstand the high heat.

-- Oil – Use canola or grape seed oil for their high smoke point.
+- Oil – Use canola or grape seed oil for their high smoke point, but you only need ⅓ of a cup.

 Normally I just drizzle olive oil and rosemary over chopped up potatoes and roast them in the oven.
 They will get slightly crispy on the outside which I love.
 But if you want really crispy, super-crunchy potatoes, you have to take an additional step and par boil the potatoes.